Distracted Driving Lawyer in Tampa, FL

 - There were 32,081 crashes that resulted in possible injuries.
-These are injuries that are not visibly apparent, but may be suspected by responding law enforcement officers.
+These are injuries that are not visibly apparent.
+Yet, responding law enforcement officers may suspect them.

 - 266 distracted driving crashes involved at least one fatality.

 Like many states, distracted driving laws in Florida focus almost exclusively on texting while driving.
-Florida drivers have been prohibited from texting while driving since 2013, but until recently, texting while driving was considered only a secondary offense.
+The law has prohibited Florida drivers from texting while driving since 2013.
+However, until recently, the law considered texting while driving only a secondary offense.

 Police officers are not allowed to pull drivers over or issue tickets for secondary offenses.
 This means that in the past, officers could only detain or ticket texting drivers who were committing another primary offense, such as running a red light.

 In July 2019, Florida decided to classify texting while driving as a primary offense.
-In October 2019, the state issued another law that prohibited drivers from using any handheld communication devices in school or work zones.
+In October 2019, the state issued another law: It prohibits drivers from using any handheld communication devices in school or work zones.
 By January 2020, police officers were able to detain and issue citations to drivers for texting behind the wheel.